-Goblin Theatre’s A Christmas Carol will come the Painted Hall, Old Royal Naval College in December.
+Goblin Theatre’s A Christmas Carol comes the Painted Hall, Old Royal Naval College this month.

 Known as Britain’s Sistine Chapel, Old Royal Naval College in Greenwich will be home to the festive production between 3 and 23 December 2021.

-Goblin Theatre will present a vibrant new adaptation of Charles Dickens’s spooky classic tale A Christmas Carol featuring original songs and music performed live by a talented cast of actor musicians.
+Goblin Theatre presents a vibrant new adaptation of Charles Dickens’s spooky classic tale A Christmas Carol featuring original songs and music performed live by a talented cast of actor musicians.